ray-project/ray/doc/source/data/performance-tips.rst

 - If you want to fine-tune the memory limit to maximize performance.
 - For data loading into training jobs, you may want to set the object store memory to a low value (e.g., 2GB) to limit resource usage.

-Execution options can be configured via the global DataContext.
-The options will be applied for future jobs launched in the process:
+You can configure execution options with the global DataContext.
+The options are applied for future jobs launched in the process:

 .. code-block::